slimjack/ExtJS-Interfaces/README.md

 ```
 If class doesn't implement all methods of all specified interfaces, an exception will be thrown.

-If interface is defined with events, then implementation must have an appropriate 'on...' and 'un...' methods.
-If interface is defined with properties, then implementation must have an appropriate 'get...' and 'set...' methods.
+If interface is defined with events, then implementation must have an appropriate *on...* and *un...* methods.
+If interface is defined with properties, then implementation must have an appropriate *get...* and *set...* methods.
 ```js
 Ext.define('EventsProperties', {
     implement: 'IEventsProperties',